This song took inspiration from a fire in the Casino at Montreux, Switzerland

 Frank Zappa, who is mentioned in the lyrics, lost all his equipment in the fire.
 He then broke his leg a few days later when a fan pulled him into the crowd at a show in England.
 This prompted Ian Gillan to say "Break a leg, Frank," into the microphone after recording this for a BBC special in 1972.

-Deep Purple bass player Roger Glover came up with the image of smoke on the water.
-He thought it was a great title, but was reluctant to use it because it sounded like a drug song.
+Deep Purple bass player Roger Glover had some doubts about the title: he knew it was great but was reluctant to use it because it sounded like a drug song.

 .
 He says that he first took an interest in the form in 1971 when he saw a BBC program called Wives of Henry VIII